R/Medicine Data Cleaning 2023 Workshop taught by Crystal Lewis, Shannon Pileggi, and Peter Higgins

 One HTML report for each cat breed and each dog breed.

-Change the default params
+Change the default params in the YAML.

 Rename the rendered report to include the parameter & prevent overwriting.